pegasus-web/age-gate/legal/terms-and-conditions.md

 Effective Date: `[Insert Go Live Date]`

 Any use by you of the website operated by `[NAME OF BRAND OWNING CO.]` at `www.WEBSITENAME.COM` (the "Site") is conditional upon your acceptance of these Website Terms &amp; Conditions of Use, including our [Privacy and Cookie Notice](#) (collectively, "Terms &amp; Conditions").
 We reserve the right to amend these Terms &amp; Conditions from time to time without notice and at our discretion.
 It is your responsibility to review this page periodically for updates, which shall come into effect when posted.
 (See the box below for a summary of updates.)
 Your continued use of the Site constitutes acceptance of these Terms &amp; Conditions.
 We reserve the right to change, modify, suspend, or discontinue any portion, features, or content of the Site at any time.
 We also may impose limits on certain features or restrict your access to parts of or the entire Site without notice or liability.
-The Site is operated by a member of the Diageo group of companies, the ultimate holding company of which is Diageo plc (registered in England and Wales with company number 23307 and registered address at 8 Henrietta Place, London W1G 0NB, United Kingdom).
+The Site is operated by a member of the [CB/PEGASUS] group of companies, the ultimate holding company of which is [CB/PEGASUS] plc (registered in England and Wales with company number 23307 and registered address at 8 Henrietta Place, London W1G 0NB, United Kingdom).

 The Site is intended for your use only if you are of legal age to purchase alcohol in your country of residence and in the country from which you are accessing the Site.
 If you do not fall within this category, you may be in breach of laws or regulations applicable in your country of residence or access, and you should leave the Site immediately.